JetBrains/guide/site/django/tutorials/django-docker/docker-through-pycharm/index.md

 ![step9](./images/18.png)

-Let’s check in the browser, by visiting [localhost:8000](http://localhost:8000)
+Let’s check in the browser by visiting [localhost:8000](http://localhost:8000)

 Woo Hoo!
 The app is running.